 - Allow anyone to see test forms for any state-mandated test before they are administered-not even for a brief look regardless of the reason. - Copy tests or test materials in any way-no photocopies, no handwritten copies, no notes may be made about test content, including GAA portfolio entries. - Allow anyone else to copy tests, testing materials, or make notes about test content. - Keep tests or testing materials at the end of the testing session or the assessment window. - Give students the answer, or any clues to the answer, to any test item. - Make notes about test content during test administration. - Use any information about actual test items, regardless of how it is obtained, to help students prepare for the test.
 Such information may not be shared with anyone for any purpose.
 This does not include appropriate sample test items or practice materials. - During instruction, teach a particular problem or bit of information because it is known to be on the test.
 (This does not mean that skills and concepts, which are listed in the objectives or on test profiles, should not be emphasized-they should be.) - Add anything to, or delete anything from, the directions in the test manual.
 This violates standardized test conditions and may invalidate scores.
 Directions may be clarified. - Discuss test items or actual test content with anyone at any time.
-This does not prohibit discussions about test objectives, test profiles, test results, or test preparation.
+This does not prohibit discussions about test objectives, test profiles, test results, or test preparation. - Select and distribute test materials, test forms, writing prompts, etc. in a manner designed to provide a student/group of students with an advantage over others. - Alter or interfere with a student's responses. - Remove secure test materials from their secure storage location for reasons other than the preparation of materials for testing, actual test administration, and the completion of tasks prescribed by test administration manuals or the Student Assessment Handbook.

-I received a copy of this three-page document and understand that I am required to be aware of its contents and to share this information with everyone who assists me with testing.
+I received a copy of this three-page document (Test Security Information for School Test Coordinators/Teachers/Examiners) and understand that I am required to be aware of its contents and to share this information with everyone who assists me with testing.